maartene/VisualNovel/README.md

     * `# portraitLeft: sprite` - Show a sprite named 'sprite' on the left part of the screen;
     * `# portraitRight: sprite` - Similar on the right part of the screen;
     * `# bgMusic: some.m4a` - Play some.m4a as background music (loops);
-    * `# foley: another.m4a` - Play background sound effects to add atmosphere.
+    * `# ambiance: another.m4a` - Play background sound effects to add atmosphere.
 Think like the calm rustling of leafs in the woords (loops);
     * `# sfx: bigExplosion.m4a` - Play a sound effect (one shot).
 * Also, for Ink lines such as:
     `Anna: What were you thinking` - will be interpreted with Anna as the 'speaker'.